-"If it's crap, we'll tell you"Spill is a group of animated internet movie critics based in Austin, Texas.
-Their shtick is that they're geeks who review films for geeks and, you know, they're animated!
+"If it's crap, we'll tell you"Spill was a group of animated internet movie critics that were based in Austin, Texas.
+Their shtick was that they were geeks who review films for geeks and, you know, they were animated!
+The site, sadly, was shut down December 30th on 2013 and since then the reviewers have gone on to to do other things with the most popular solo reviewer being Korey who now does DoubleToasted.

 From left to right:

 - Cyrus — The most geeky guy, known for his love of The Coen Brothers and the most comic book-loving of the group.
 He also loves cats and puns.
+Due to his accent, he often pronounces the word "Women" as "Woman," as was pointed out several times by his coworkers.
 While Carlyle was the frequent Better Than Sex giver, this guy is the mercilessly frequent F**k You giver.

 - Co Host 3000 (robot head) — Their perverted robotic companion who loves crappy films, an unabashed fan of Adam Sandler.